 Healthy or Not: Thermal Cooker vs Pressure Cooker

-Thermal cooking does have a danger in that if the food wasn’t cooked at 140 degrees Fahrenheit for much of the time, you can get food poisoning from toxins produced by multiplying bacteria or bacterial infection.
+Thermal cooking does have a danger in that if the food isn’t cooked at 140 degrees Fahrenheit for much of the time, you can get food poisoning from toxins produced by multiplying bacteria or bacterial infection.
 As the contents cool over a long period of time, you may struggle with knowing if the food was cooked well enough.

 Outside of that, thermal cookers don’t have anything going against them for health, but nothing exists for it either.
 Health depends on what you cook.

 Compared to the pressure cooker, this one has a few benefits.
 For example, because it cooks food in less time, it preserves nutrients in the food.
 In addition, you don’t have to deal with unhealthy chemicals like what you might encounter when grilling or baking food.
 Cooking meats at high temperatures, such as when grilling, can produce a cancer-causing chemical known as heterocyclic amines.

 More heat-sensitive nutrients, such as Vitamin C and folate, get preserved in the pressure cooker.
 It does destroy some nutrients, but this would happen with other cooking methods too.
 The speed of the pressure cooker helps to lower how many are lost.

 When we say healthy here, we mean overall.
 Healthy also depends on what you put in the pressure cooker.